Comet C/2025 A6 (Lemmon) -A return of an Anglo-Saxon comet?

 Opie Photograph number 2

-This second image gives a more expansive view looking out from the circle to a number of ridgeways and hills beyond.
+This second image gives a more expansive view looking out from the circle to several ridgeways and hills beyond.

-The hill towards the centre-left of the image is Leskernick, it is possible that Bronn Wennili (Brown Willy) is visible to the left of the image.
+The hill towards the centre-left of the image is Leskernick, Bronn Wennili (Brown Willy) may be visible to the left of the image.
 This is exciting as it means that standing in the circle you could have seen the summer solstice sunset over the distant hill.
-This is an extension of the line which starts at the newly discovered menhir on the ridge above the Hurlers circle, extends through Craddock Moor circle and the avenue at Craddock Moor, onwards to Goodaver circle.
-Making it possible to see the same summer solstice sunset at a number of important prehistoric locations across the moor.
+This is an extension of the line which starts at the newly discovered menhir on the ridge above the Hurlers Circle, extends through Craddock Moor Circle and the avenue at Craddock Moor, and onwards to Goodaver Circle.
+Making it possible to see the same summer solstice sunset at important prehistoric locations across the moor.

 Continuing to the centre-right of the image is the local plantation ridge.
 Fox Tor which is relatively local to the circle would have been to the right of the image.

-The pointed stone which the man is stood beside in the Opie image is front left in the recent one.
+The pointed stone that the man is standing beside in the Opie image is front left in the recent one.
 My image is orientated slightly differently from the old image.
 It would have been pointing directly down the field to the right of the modern image.
 Looking down the neighbouring field in recent times there is no possibility of seeing what hills lay beyond.

 Stanley Opie, “Unidentified stone circle.
 Possibly on Bodmin Moor,” Morrab Library Photographic Archive, accessed January 4, 2022, http://photoarchive.morrablibrary.org.uk/items/show/6370